rashid-islam/Differential_Fairness/README.md

 * differential_fairness.py: Python code implements function for DF using empirical counts with Dirichlet smoothing
 * demo_all_groups.py: Demo for measurement of DF on all intersectional groups in Adult dataset
 * demo_binary_groups.py: Demo for measurement of DF on intersectional groups in Adult dataset while each protected attribute (i.e. race) can only have binary values (i.e. white and non-white)
-* Finally, the 'data' folder contains the Adult dataset
+* 'data' folder contains the Adult dataset

 ## Author